- Why Apps For Small Businesses Come In Handy

 With Zoolz you get many features including bandwidth throttling, backup scheduling, incremental backup and NAS support.
 The only downside is that since files are in a cold storage, it can easily take several hours to restore them back, whether you need a single file or a bunch of files.

-Cloud storage and backup might be a necessity but you also need productivity tools that can make collaboration easier for you and your team.
+Cloud storage and backup might be a necessity but you also need the best productivity tools that can make collaboration easier for you and your team.

 As a writer, I extensively use Google Docs for two main reasons: